18alantom/bm_exp/README.md

 ## Issues

-These are a few issues faced that were affecting the install times.
+Issues faced that affected repeatability of this experiment.

 ### Multiple `package.json`